patrikx3/angular-http-cache-interceptor/README.md

 Based on [@d4h/angular-http-cache](https://www.npmjs.com/package/@d4h/angular-http-cache), but it works without any configuration and a different implementation, so they are not the same at all, but the idea is the same.
 -->

 Usually, you do not cache all requests, but only the `GET` method.
 But, some clients, it is required to cache everything, including all methods.
-So this micro-service does that.
+So, this micro-service does that.

 There is room in the future, to restrict to specific methods and more configurations, if there is a request for this micro-service, but for now, it is caching all, with the exception when you the `CachingHeaders.NoCache` header into your request (with any data you specify).